Aqil Savik

-Muchamad Aqil Savik (born 17 January 1999 in Bandung) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Bhayangkara.
+Muchamad Aqil Savik (born 17 January 1999 in Bandung) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Persija Jakarta.

 Club career

 Persib Bandung

 Savik went through the youth system of his hometown club Persib Bandung before joining the senior squad in 2018.
 He professionally debuted in the 2019 Liga 1 season.
 Due to a surplus of experienced goalkeepers, Persib in 2020 loaned him to feeder club Bandung United in Liga 3.

 Bhayangkara

 Savik was signed for Bhayangkara to play in Liga 1 in the 2022–23 season.
 He made his league debut on 8 December 2022 in a match against Bali United at the Manahan Stadium, Surakarta.

+Persija Jakarta

+On June 30, 2026, Persija Jakarta announced the signing of Aqil Savik as Persija's new addition for the 2026-2027 season.

 International career

 Savik represented the Indonesia U-18 team in the 2017 AFF U-18 Youth Championship and Indonesia U-19 in the 2018 AFC U-19 Championship.

 He received his first call to join the senior Indonesia national football team in May 2021.